MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-operational-tasks.md

 It's important to consider operational tasks when you set performance targets.
 By incorporating routine, regular, and ad-hoc tasks into performance targets, you can ensure that the workload operates efficiently.
 Here are some key points to consider:

-- *Identity operational tasks*.
+- *Identify operational tasks*.
 Identify and include relevant operational tasks in performance targets.
 Examples of routine tasks can include virus scanning, reindexing databases, database index rebuilding, disk or database backups, certificate rotations, patching an operating system, rotating passwords, rotating API keys, penetration testing, and audit reviews in production.
 - *Evaluate performance targets*.
 Evaluate current performance targets and adjust them to account for operational tasks that are specific to the workload.
 Doing so ensures that performance targets align with the workload's operational requirements.

 ### Optimize deployments